kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 ================================

 To copy or restore backups to the location storage using the Kopia data mover, it is necessary to start the Kopia repository server.
-To learn more about Kopia repository server, refer to :ref:`architecture <architecture>`.
+To learn more about the Kopia repository server, refer to :ref:`architecture <architecture>` section.

 The repository server controller requires the creation of a Repository Server custom resource to start the server.
 To understand more about this custom resource,